desmos-labs/desmos-contracts/contracts/cw721-poap/README.md

 ### ContractInfo
 Returns top-level metadata about the contract.

-Here an example of the message to query the contract info of the contract:
+Here Here an example meesage to query the contract info of the contract:
 ```json
 {
     "contract_info": {}